Check out our new products listed every Friday

 In stock

-Francisca Apasa Samata demonstrates her skill in creating this delicate unkuna.
-This traditional weaving style was at risk of being lost until westerners began buying them.
-In spite of their apparent simplicity, they are remarkable challenging These cloths carry sacred importance to the Q’ero people.
+These cloths carry sacred importance to the Q’ero people.
 They bundle sacred coca leaves in these traditional carry cloths.
 Women tuck them in their waist belts.
 Men carry them in their coca bags.
 They also carry warm potatoes wrapped in these cloths when herding llamas and alpacas across the steep Andean mountainsides.
-Your new inner cloth / Unkuna of two colors is bordered on both sides by the rainbow symbol, and measures14 x 15 inches.
-36 x 39 cm.
-It is soft and folds nicely.
+This traditional weaving style was at risk of being lost until westerners began buying them.
+This inner cloth has been used to carry potatoes or sacred stones.
+It has been ironed to restore its shape, but is missing the bottom border.
+It measures square 10 x 10 inches.
+25 x 26 cm.

 Learn how your purchase helps the Q’ero people: Q’ero Life in the Andes: A Partnership.